Boston Braves: 1915–1935: Losing years

 After contending for most of 1915 and 1916, the Braves spent much of the next 19 years in mediocrity, during which they posted only three winning seasons (1921, 1933, and 1934).
 The lone highlight of those years came when Giants' attorney Emil Fuchs bought the team in 1923 to bring his longtime friend, pitching great Christy Mathewson, back into the game.
-Although original plans called for Mathewson to be the principal owner, he had never recovered from tuberculosis that he'd contracted after being gassed during World War I. By the end of the 1923 season, it was obvious Mathewson couldn't continue even in a reduced role, and he would die two years later, with the result that Fuchs was permanently given the presidency.
+Although original plans called for Mathewson to be the principal owner, he had never recovered from tuberculosis that he had contracted after being gassed during World War I. By the end of the 1923 season, it was obvious Mathewson could not continue even in a reduced role, and he would die two years later, with the result that Fuchs was permanently given the presidency.
 In 1928, the Braves traded for Hall of Famer Rogers Hornsby who had a very productive year in his only season with Boston.
 He batted .387 to win his seventh and final batting championship.

-Fuchs was committed to building a winner, but the damage from the years prior to his arrival took some time to overcome.
+Fuchs was committed to building a winner, but the damage from the years before his arrival took some time to overcome.
 The Braves finally managed to compete in 1933 and 1934 under manager Bill McKechnie, but Fuchs' revenue was severely depleted due to the Great Depression.